habibbhutto/habibbhutto.github.io/_posts/2016-05-23-How-not-to-be-slow-at-doing-things.markdown

 So how to fix that problem?
 Here are some tips for you.

+**Caliberate your brain**

-1. Let's caliberate your brain first.
-Use timer like stop watch for daily tasks, pay attention to movement of time, exercise it, that will caliberate your brain with pace of time.
+Use count down timer or stop watch for daily tasks, pay attention to movement of time, exercise it, that will caliberate your brain with pace of time.

+**Reduce the processing load**

-2. Now you are caliberated, let's reduce the processing load from your CPU (in this case it is your very own BRAIN).
+Now you are caliberated, let's reduce the processing load from your CPU (in this case it is your very own BRAIN).
 Try not to think about the things which don't matter at very moment.

+**Don't let your brain wander around**

-3. You got problems and you are always busy thinking and imagininng the solution for them or imagininng how the life would be if they are solved.
+You got problems and you are always busy thinking and imagininng the solution for them or imagininng how the life would be if they are solved.

-    - Come out of it, think logical for possible solution in real life, not in dreams or world of fantasies.
+1. Come out of it, think logical for possible solution in real life, not in dreams or world of fantasies.
-    - Once you have the list of possible options (and normally there are a few options) choose one of them that you think will solve your problem.
-You may ask friends to help you analysing the stuff for you.
+2. Once you have the list of possible options (and normally there are a few options) choose one of them that you think will solve your problem.
+You may ask your friends to help you analysing the stuff for you.
-    - Focus on that solution, believe it and work on it.
+3. Focus on that solution, believe it and work on it.
 Determination is Key.
 Don't give up!

-4. Using #3 remove as many things as you can from CPU stake, cool it down.
+Using this method remove as many things as you can from CPU stake, cool it down.

+**No day dreams and prioritise**

-5. Is there still something left?
-Check are they real or dreams? can be done now or no?
+Is there still something left?
+Check are they real or dreams? can that be done now?
 If they are not real take them out.
 If you can not do anything about them in this week or month, take them out from the stake.

+**Clear up remaining bits and pieces**

-6. Is there still somethings, some bits and pieces?
+Is there still something, some bits and pieces?
 Focus on very important thing now.
 How to determine what's most important?
 Think about what do you really need to do in order to move forward to the next thing for the day?
 For example taking shower, getting ready, going to work, focus on tasks at hand, finish up your day.
 Focus and work on the solution you have set plan for, focus on small bits and pieces.
 Believe that this will get you closer to your target.
 Break down bigger tasks into smaller chunks so that each can be completed in 2 hours or so.
 This will help you to stay motivated and focused.

 Once all this comes into your practice, you will get the rhythm, having proper focus will be part of your daily life.